 The output file format is set by using the various output options.
-The recommended output format is JSON.
-If --json is used, the entire file being in one line, without whitespace characters.
+The default output format is JSON, the entire file being in one line, without whitespace characters.

 The following example scans will show you how to run a scan with each of the result formats.
 For the scans, we will use the samples directory provided with the ScanCode Toolkit.